what you need to know before starting your own fashion label | read | i-D

 Not less relevant but on a more personal note, Philip Rouse stressed the importance of building positive relationships with the people designers work with.
 It seems that, after all, it's not always about the numbers.
 From a buyer or sales professional's perspective, this can determine whether you do business or not.
 "If you're not excited about the environment you're in and the people you are interacting with, it doesn't really matter how cool the brand is," Rouse explained.
 "And I think that if I stop working with a brand, it's actually a matter of relationships rather than the brand not working."

 The Sarabande Foundation was established by the late Lee Alexander McQueen to create opportunities for artists and designers who are creatively fearless.
-The foundation offers scholarships to seven of the top Universities for art & design in the UK and houses 15 subsidised artist studios & large exhibition space in their HQ -- a converted Victorian stable block on Regent's Canal in East London.
-Applications are currently open for studio spaces to occupy in Autumn 2017.
+The foundation offers scholarships to seven of the top Universities for art & design in the UK and houses 15 subsidised artist studios & large exhibition space in their HQ —a converted Victorian stable block on Regent's Canal in East London.
+Applications are currently open for studio spaces to occupy in fall 2017.
 For more information, visit the website.

 Text Maria Viera Lopes